Capability 5: complexity and uncertainty

 - what they have learned from their own experience, and how to judge its validity;

-- the factors that determine prognosis, both in general across most situations and any particular prognostic factors for common conditions;
+- the factors that determine prognosis, both in general across most situations and any prognostic factors for common conditions;

 - an ethical framework or approach to use in complex, uncertain cases;